mvonballmo/CSharpHandbook/practices/--design.md

 ## Choosing Types

-* Use the least-derived possible type for local variables and method parameters; this makes the expected API as explicit and open as possible.
+* Use the least-derived possible type for method parameters; this makes the expected API as explicit and open as possible.
 * Use existing interfaces wherever possible—even when declaring local or member variables.
 Interfaces should be useful in most instances; otherwise they’ve probably been designed poorly.
       ```c#
       IMessageStore messages = new MessageStore();